 Once you have become compliant, you may be a candidate for tax relief through the Offer program.
 Most often, the best candidates are those who have little equity in real estate, bank accounts, and investment accounts.
 Additionally, you must be able to show the IRS that your monthly expenses are in line or exceed your monthly income.
 The key to determining this is to know which expenses will be allowed by the IRS.
 Many expenses are not considered necessary and as such will not be subtracted from your monthly income.

 Roughly 35% to 40% of annual offers in compromise submitted are accepted.
-Most accepted offers are submitted by tax practitioners since they are versed on packaging offers.
-Resolve Tax has a 97% acceptance rate of the offers we have submitted.
-Our tax attorneys, CPA’s, and enrolled agents have extensive experience in negotiating offers.
+Most accepted offers are submitted by tax practitioners since they are versed in packaging offers.
 If you believe that you meet the criteria above or simply want a free consultation to determine your tax relief eligibility, give Resolve Tax a call at 800-721-3890.

 Did you know that if the IRS issues a wage garnishment on your current employment they could leave you with as little as $199 per week!
 When your employer receives Notice of Levy from the IRS, it comes with IRS Publication 1494.
 Pub 1494 is a chart that instructs your employer on how to calculate the amount of your check to seize per pay period and remit to the IRS.